mosaicml/examples/examples/end-to-end-examples/support_chatbot/README.md

 In this tutorial, we will be creating an application that answers questions about the MosaicML composer codebase.
 The basic structure of this application will be a retrieval question answering system where the user will provide the chatbot with a question, and then a language model will answer the question based on the retrieved text.
 See some [great](https://python.langchain.com/en/latest/modules/chains/index_examples/vector_db_qa.html#retrieval-question-answering) [materials](https://blog.langchain.dev/langchain-chat/) from [LangChain](https://python.langchain.com/en/latest/index.html) for more exploration on this type of application.

 By default the model that is used throughout is [MPT-30b](https://huggingface.co/mosaicml/mpt-30b), a 30-billion parameter large language model trained by MosaicML.
 See [our blog](https://www.mosaicml.com/blog/mpt-30b) for more details.
-Depending on your hardware, and particularly if you get a CUDA `c10` error, you may need to change `device_train_microbatch_size` from `auto` to `1` in the [finetune](./mcli-yamls/finetune/) yamls.

 ![demo](web_app_screenshot.png)